hvlck/gyr-css/readme.md

 # gyr-css

-Gyr is a classless CSS stylesheet, providing styling rules to save time while building small, static projects.
+Gyr is a small, elegant, and classless stylesheet.

 ## Usage